maxsilvauk/reactjs-tmdb-app/README.md

 ```
 http://localhost:30000
 ```
-* Test application with Jest (Facebook testing suite built on Jasmine) - Need to complete!!
+* Test application with Jest (Nothing has been done here but could be done quite quickly)
 ```
 yarn test
 ```